cerfa/gestion-contacts-entreprises/README.md

  genesis_gce_vim.postman_collection.json

 ## Note
-This rest web service can be improved in error management, Docker containerisation and others.
+This rest web service can be improved in error management, integration Test, Sonar for Quality tracking, Jacoco code coverage, Docker containerisation and others.